Report: Lack of leadership led to Kansas player’s death

 Teammates found Bradforth collapsed in an alley, according to emails obtained by The Associated Press through an open records request.

-Assistant football coach Caleb Young told officials Bradforth was "making a stressful moan" when he arrived on the scene, but rather than immediately dial 911 he called the head coach Jeff Sims "for instruction to see how we wanted to handle the situation."
+Assistant football coach Caleb Young told officials in one email that Bradforth was "making a stressful moan" when he arrived on the scene, but rather than immediately dial 911 he called Sims "for instruction to see how we wanted to handle the situation."
+Sims then directed him to call Horton.

-Young wrote in one email to university officials that while he was on the phone with Sims, players were filling jugs and bottles from drinking fountains to pour water on Bradforth and attempt to make him drink.
+The investigative report said players urged Young “to call the ambulance, call the police.”
+Athletes brought water to the alley and poured it on Bradforth’s head as the young man stuck out his tongue as if he was thirsty.
+He opened his eyes, but it was just a blank stare.